Introduction to Customer Relationship Management

 POS systems also recognize loyalty programs to collect more information on the members' shopping journey.
 Companies can track which promotions shoppers respond to, which campaigns yield the most conversion rates, and what services encourage the most engagement.

-Benefits of Successful CX Management
+Benefits of Successful Customer Experience Management

 Although there are many facets to CEM, companies should be sure to invest the appropriate resources and time to improve the CX.
 Businesses that improve their CX often experience-